denten-papers/harcourt-exposed/intro.md

 need to develop a healthy level of disrespect for dumb and inanimate things.

 Judging by consumer behavior, the machines that expose us are for the moment worth the asking price.
-They offer enough of a bargain to get past most personal ethical objections.
+They offer enough of a value to get past most personal ethical objections.
 I have no evidence that Amazon or Google intends to use their hubs and echoes for the purpose of surveillance.
 There is no need to search for it either, because it is laid out openly, in the terms of service.
 The point is not to vilify technology.
 Given the chance to better see ourselves in the digital reflection, we will mount such mirrors in our living rooms willingly.
 The balance between vanity and civic virtue will tilt inevitably towards vanity.
 The burden of ethical reasoning lies on the part of